googleapis/api-client-staging/generated/python/gapic-google-cloud-error-reporting-v1beta1/README.rst

 GAPIC library for the Stackdriver Error Reporting API
 ================================================================================

-google-cloud-error-reporting-v1beta1 uses google-gax_ (Google API extensions) to provide an easy-to-use client library for the `Stackdriver Error Reporting API`_ (v1beta1) defined in the googleapis_ git repository
+gapic-google-cloud-error-reporting-v1beta1 uses google-gax_ (Google API extensions) to provide an easy-to-use client library for the `Stackdriver Error Reporting API`_ (v1beta1) defined in the googleapis_ git repository

 .. _`googleapis`: https://github.com/googleapis/googleapis/tree/master/google/devtools/clouderrorreporting/v1beta1
 .. _`google-gax`: https://github.com/googleapis/gax-python
-.. _`Stackdriver Error Reporting API API`: https://developers.google.com/apis-explorer/?hl=en_US#p/error-reporting/v1beta1
+.. _`Stackdriver Error Reporting API`: https://developers.google.com/apis-explorer/?hl=en_US#p/clouderrorreporting/v1beta1

 Getting started
 ---------------

-google-cloud-error-reporting-v1beta1 will allow you to connect to the Stackdriver Error Reporting API and access all its methods.
+gapic-google-cloud-error-reporting-v1beta1 will allow you to connect to the Stackdriver Error Reporting API and access all its methods.
 In order to do this, you need to set up authentication as well as install the library locally.